CAM Therapy: Complementary and Alternative Medicine

 CAM therapies in mental health

-Complementary and alternative therapies in the mental health field may not be as heavily studied as others.
+CAM therapies in the mental health field may not be as heavily studied as others.
 However, many previously considered alternative psychological treatments are now in mainstream use.
-Support groups were once considered complementary and alternative approaches.
-They are now often considered a necessary and beneficial part of treatment, as they provide clients with a support and accountability system that may improve a person’s health and mental well-being.
+Support groups were once considered a CAM approach.
+They are now often considered a necessary and beneficial part of therapeutic treatment, as they provide clients with a support and accountability system that may improve a person’s health and mental well-being.

 Many of the alternative therapies listed above can also benefit mental health and may be used to restore balance to one’s sense of mental wellness.
 For example, yoga, which has been used for centuries worldwide, has been found effective in reducing symptoms of anxiety and depression in clients.
 A few standard CAM therapies that might be used in mental health treatment include but are not limited to the following: